industrial-edge/Shopfloor-to-Cloud-Connectivity/README.md

 Allows gathering energy data from various Devices and converting them to a standardized form in a southbound Edge Device with no internet access.

-Centrally monitoring energy data from multiple location in dashboards, with a strict separation between Automation Cell Network (Southbound) and Datacenter (Northbound).
-So there is no direct connection between Southbound and the connected PLCs with the Internet, this guidelines minimize the security risk.
+Central monitoring energy data from multiple location in dashboards, with a strict separation between Automation Cell Network (Southbound) and Datacenter (Northbound).
+So there is no direct connection between Southbound and the connected PLCs with the Internet, this guideline minimize the security risk.

 Sharing the standardized data with a northbound Edge Device, with internet connectivity, via MQTT.